 Holdem Manager 3 is cutting-edge software including stats, tracker and a heads up display (HUD).
-These are all the necessary tools for maximum exploitation of your opponents.
+These are all the necessary tools for maximum exploitation of your opponents – at least if you know how to use them in the right way.
 You can gain a lot of information through usage of HEM3 stats.
 For example, you can set up both simple and complex heads-up displays to show you the stats of your online opponents in real-time play.
 This gives you extra edge in making the right decisions at the tables compared to opponents who do not take advantage of tracking software!

 Benefits of using Holdem Manager 3

 Playing online poker without trackers and a HUD is like shooting in the dark.
 You might see the target move and eventually catch some prey, but you’re leaving a big chunk of your potential winning edge unused by refusing to turn on a bright headlamp!

 Here’s a video explaining and demonstrating the benefits of HM3 in action: